eduam-lu/Research_project/README.md

 # External installations
 ---
 Additionally, some of the programs used in the project need to be downloaded manually:
-- **RF diffusion** : RF diffusion was cloned from this repository https://github.com/RosettaCommons/RFdiffusion and installed following the instructions found there (version: )
+- **RF diffusion** : RF diffusion was cloned from this repository https://github.com/RosettaCommons/RFdiffusion and installed following the instructions found there (version: 1.1.0 )
-- **Protein MPNN** : ProteinMPNN was cloned from this repository https://github.com/dauparas/ProteinMPNN and installed following the instructions found there (version: )
+- **Protein MPNN** : ProteinMPNN was cloned from this repository https://github.com/dauparas/ProteinMPNN and installed following the instructions found there (version: 1.0.1)
-- **pymol** : pymol was downloaded from https://www.pymol.org/support.html?#installation and installed following the instructions found there (version: ).
+- **pymol** : pymol was downloaded from https://www.pymol.org/support.html?#installation and installed following the instructions found there (version:3.1.6.0).
 Note, it requires a usage license
-- **Protein-sol**: protein-sol was downloaded from https://protein-sol.manchester.ac.uk/software and installed following the instructions found there (version: )
+- **Protein-sol**: protein-sol was downloaded from https://protein-sol.manchester.ac.uk/software and installed following the instructions found there (version: 1.0, accessed 06-2025)
-- **MMalign**: MMalign was downloaded from https://zhanggroup.org/MM-align/ and installed following the instructions found there (version: )
+- **MMalign**: MMalign was downloaded from https://zhanggroup.org/MM-align/ and installed following the instructions found there (version: 2021/08/16)

 Lastly, the code for running protein shapedesign isn't publicly available yet.
 It is available for request at ingemar.andre@biochemistry.lu.se
 # References